japila-books/apache-spark-internals/docs/metrics/MetricsServlet.md

 `getHandlers` returns just a single `ServletContextHandler` (in a collection) that gives <<getMetricsSnapshot, metrics snapshot>> in JSON format at every request at <<servletPath, servletPath>> URI path.

-NOTE: `getHandlers` is used exclusively when `MetricsSystem` is requested for link:spark-metrics-MetricsSystem.adoc#getServletHandlers[metrics ServletContextHandlers].
+NOTE: `getHandlers` is used exclusively when `MetricsSystem` is requested for link:MetricsSystem.md#getServletHandlers[metrics ServletContextHandlers].